DGwebdes/Zila/README.md

 1. Validates the input directory exists and contains supported images
 2. Creates the output directory if it doesn't exist
-3. Compresses each image to WebP format with specified settings
+3. Compresses each image to specified format with specified settings
 4. Resizes images to the target width (maintains aspect ratio)
 5. Reports progress and completion status